CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 ### Discussions

-1. The efficient method is not so efficient mainly due to complex kernel operations and excessive memory operations.
+The efficient method is not so efficient mainly due to complex kernel operations and excessive memory operations.
 In the upper and down sweep more than half of the threads are idle.
 This creates a lot of CUDA core occupation and very scattering memory access.
 If the numbers in the array can be more comgregated, we can launch fewer threads and save more time in seqential memory access.
-2. Here is a diagram show the time different between different methods.

 ### VS Studio useless machine
 ![VS studio](img/vss.gif)